m-lm/taproot/docs.md

 #### Data Structures

-Taproot uses the built-in hash table included with the C++ standard library to prioritize speed over sorted queries; in the future I plan to implement my own hash tables as an educational exercise, and my own skip list to handle sorted data.
+Taproot uses the built-in hash table included with the C++ standard library to prioritize speed over sorted queries; hash tables have an average time complexity of O(1) at the cost of a bit more memory, while `std::map` has an average time complexity of O(log n).
+In the future, I plan to implement my own hash tables as an educational exercise.

 ## Performance